mahmoud/sedimental/entries/running_from_software.md

 and its share of 1x work.

 10x programming is a matter of insight and inspiration, confidence and autonomy.
-This is an alignment of circumstance so unique that it creates an obligation to invite the world to learn software expression.
+This is a circumstance so unique that it creates an obligation to teach software to the world.
 You never know when the right 1x programmer is going to be in the right place to transform their surroundings with a 10x moment.
-Many of the most creative people I know, understand very little about programming, and in some cases I think that's a real shame.
+Many of the most creative people I know understand very little about programming, and one can't help but wonder what programming skills or insight might bring to their process.

 The great thing about Python is that you can teach so much programming with so little overhead.
-You give those highly creative people even a taste of programming and it opens up so much.
-Even just the shared vocabulary is a huge boost to cross pollination of ideas between disciplines.
+You give those highly creative people even a taste of programming and it opens up vast opportunities.
+Even just the shared vocabulary is a huge boost to cross-pollination of ideas between disciplines.

 Look at Python use among biologists, neuroscientists, and other more academics and analysts.
 Their amazing results speak volumes.
 Yet by